mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/activity.md

 ## Check for Understanding

-Now our micro:bit will show the chair image if the micro:bit is lying face up and flat, and a person standing image if the position of the micro:bit changes from lying flat and face up.
+Now our Ragga will show the chair image if the Ragga is lying face up and flat, and a person standing image if the position of the Ragga changes from lying flat and face up.

 Now, we will add in the time variable to keep track of how long we have been sitting.